-You should also be aware of privacy laws you must follow if your business serves customers in certain countries.
+You should also be aware of privacy business regulations you must follow if your business serves customers in certain countries.
 For example, companies with customers in Europe must follow the EU General Data Protection Regulation when dealing with those customers.

 Other Business Regulations to Keep in Mind

-There are a couple of other government regulations that impact business.
+Other government regulations impact a business.
 One is antitrust laws.
 Your business is not allowed to conspire with other companies to:

 - Fix market prices